catboost/catboost/contrib/python/atomicwrites/README.rst

         # "foo.txt" doesn't exist yet.

     # Now it does.

-See `API documentation <https://python-atomicwrites.readthedocs.io/en/latest/#api>`_ for more low-level interfaces.

 Features that distinguish it from other similar libraries (see `Alternatives and Credit`_):